Strong negation in the theory of computable functionals TCF: Properties of Strong Negation in TCF

-For the latter we would need \textit{Markov's Principle}.
-In contrast to weak negation, which is nesting implications on the left, strong negation $\N{\cdot}$ consumes implications.
-This is the reason for the failure of $A\to\NN{A}$, which actually holds for implication-free formulas.
-Most of negative statements above can be explained by the fact, that witnesses of validity and non-validity are seen as equals and hence, proofs of $\N{A}$ underlie the same restriction as any other positive formula. \end{remark} As remarked above, if there are no implications, then $\N{\cdot}$ simply flips $\wedge/\vee$ and $\forall/\exists$.
-Particularly $\NN{\cdot}$ is an involution. \begin{proposition} For all implication-free formulas $A$ (including predicates $\I$ and $\J$ with only implication-free premises) we have that
+In contrast to weak negation, which is nesting implications on the left, strong negation $\N{A}$ consumes implications.
+This is the reason for the failure $A\to\NN{A}$, which actually holds for implication-free formulas.
+Most of the negative statements above can be explained by the fact, that proofs of $\N{A}$ underlie the same restriction as proofs of any other positive formula. \end{rem} As remarked above, if there are no implications, then $\N{A}$ simply flips $\wedge/\vee$ and $\forall/\exists$.
+Particularly $\NN{A}$ is an involution. \begin{prop} For all implication-free formulas $A$ (including predicates $\I$ and $\J$ with only implication-free premises) we have that